 The funds are intended for Austrian Studies scholars who are either completing an appropriate advanced degree or who have completed that degree within the past three years.
 Austrian Studies scholars from North America as well as from outside North America are eligible to apply for these funds.
 Austrian citizenship or residency in Austria is not necessary.
 Applications from scholars working in contemporary Austrian Studies (since 1945) will be given preferential treatment.

-Depending on the number of accepted applications and budgetary circumstances, the travel grant consists of up to $400 (for scholars from North America) and up to $800 (for scholars from outside North America) to offset travel costs.
+Depending on the number of accepted applications and budgetary circumstances, the travel grant comprises up to $400 (for scholars from North America) and up to $800 (for scholars from outside North America) to offset travel costs.

-The grants will be awarded in person at the GSA conference.
+The grants will be awarded in person at the German Studies Association Annual Conference in Portland.
 Stipends will be paid in check or transferred to an Austrian bank account (Austrian residents and holders of bank accounts in Austria only).